-Children can be assured that the provider recognises the importance and makes every effort to place them with their relatives and or within their own community in the first instance.
+Children can be assured that the service recognises the importance and makes every effort to place them with their relatives and /or within their own community in the first instance.
 When a child is placed with relatives in an emergency, children can be confident that all necessary safeguards are in place to ensure they are placed with suitable persons who can provide safe care.

-Children can be confident that they will be placed with carers who have been assessed as having the necessary qualities and competencies to provide high- quality care and who are best suited to meet their individualised needs.
+Children can be confident that they will be placed with carers who have been assessed as having the necessary qualities and competencies to provide high quality care and who are best suited to meet their individualised needs.

-Examples of information or evidence that will be reviewed and how this will be done
+Some examples of information or evidence that may be reviewed and how this will be done

+- a referral meeting

+- foster care committee meeting

-- a referral meeting - information sessions for prospective foster care applicants.
+- information sessions for prospective foster care applicants.

-- recently approved non-relative foster carers to ascertain their experience of the fostering assessment - assessing social workers to ascertain their knowledge of the assessment process - managers to ascertain their oversight of the assessment process to ensure it is timely and of good quality.
+- recently approved non-relative and relative foster carers to ascertain their experience of the fostering assessment - assessing social workers to ascertain their knowledge of the assessment process,

+- including the emergency checks for relative carers - managers to ascertain their oversight of the assessment process to ensure it is timely and of good quality.

-Through a review of documents prior to, during or after on-site activity
+Through a review of documents prior to, during or after onsite activity

-Pre-on-site activity
+Pre-onsite activity

-- dataset submitted by the provider - unsolicited information and notifications received by HIQA relating to the provider - the National Foster Care Assessment Framework - the National Relative Foster Care Assessment Framework - any provider specific policies relating to the assessment of foster carers - information about foster care provided to potential applicants - written information provided to applicants.
+- dataset submitted by the provider - unsolicited information and notifications received by HIQA relating to the provider - national metrics published by Tusla for the service area being inspected - the National Foster Care Assessment Framework - the National Relative Foster Care Assessment Framework - any provider specific policies relating to the assessment of foster carers - information about foster care provided to potential applicants - written information provided to applicants.

-On-site activity:
+Onsite activity:

-- data about enquiries about foster care and the response provided - assessment files of applicants - assessment reports to identify if they reflect all the elements of a good assessment

-- correspondence to foster care applicants and the provider from the FCC outlining the decision regarding their approval or otherwise - contracts with foster carers for all children placed in their care - a health and safety assessment template for foster care home - medical reports on applicants - waiting lists for foster care assessments - evidence of management oversight of the process from receipt of an enquiry about fostering to the completion of the fostering assessment.
+- data about enquiries about foster care and the response provided - assessment files of applicants - assessment reports to identify if they reflect all the elements of a good assessment - correspondence to foster care applicants and the provider from the FCC outlining the decision regarding their approval or otherwise - contracts with foster carers for all children placed in their care - records of the Foster Care Committee - a health and safety assessment template for foster care home - medical reports on applicants - the foster care panel maintained by the service area - waiting lists for foster care assessments - evidence of management oversight of the process from receipt of an enquiry about fostering to the completion of the fostering assessment.

-- The provider ensures: - written policies on the assessment and approval of foster carers are in place and foster carers receive all relevant information in writing - all foster carers are comprehensively assessed in a timely manner in line with regulations and standards - assessment reports are comprehensive and are shared with the applicant(s) prior to presentation to the FCC - o all adults in the foster care home have Garda (police) vetting - there is a due diligence process in place for foster carers transferring from one provider to another in line with the policy - signed and up-to-date contracts are in place for each child placed in a foster home.
+- The provider ensures: - written policies on the assessment and approval of foster carers are in place and foster carers receive all relevant information in writing - all foster carers are comprehensively assessed in a timely manner in line with regulations and standards - assessment reports are comprehensive and are shared with the applicant(s) prior to presentation to the FCC - o all adults in the foster care home have Garda (police) vetting

+- there is a due diligence process in place for foster carers transferring from one provider to another in line with the policy - signed and up-to-date contracts are in place for each child placed in a foster home.